 Coastal Seaside Chic

 The ocean and its surrounding has great appeal.
 Whether you're an avid surfer or simply love to stroll by the crystal clear water of the sea and it's sandy bay, coastal themed interiors have been a favourite of many for years.
 Adding the infamous red or blue stripes along with jute rugs and large blue seascapes to tell the story of the ocean is the key to achieving the nautical theme for your decor.

 Photo Credit: Houzz

 Move over travel bans, now the world is your oyster.
 For adventurers, creating an interior to match your frequent travels would truly reflect your personality and passion for exploring.
 Morocco and all its beauty has been a popular destination lately with its colourful spice markets, mosaic tiles and incredible architecture, including those beautiful iron cast doors.
-For the perfect curated gallery wall choose our Moroccan Dreams Gallery Wall.

 The Eclectic Living Space